terjekv/github-authorized-keys/README.md

 ## Getting Started

 By far, the easiest way to get up and running is by using the ready-made docker container.
 The only dependency is [Docker](https://docs.docker.com/engine/installation) itself.
-We also provide a [Kubernetes Helm Chart](https://github.com/terjekv/charts/tree/master/incubator/github-authorized-keys).
-If you run [CoreOS](docs/coreos.md) or use `systemd`, there's a [sample unit file](contrib/github-authorized-keys.service).
+If you wish to run [CoreOS](docs/coreos.md) or use `systemd`, there's a [sample unit file](contrib/github-authorized-keys.service).

-Cloud Posse provides a public image [terjekv/github-authorized-keys](https://hub.docker.com/r/terjekv/github-authorized-keys/) that is built using [TravisCI](.travis.yml) or you can build your own from source.
+A prebuilt public [docker image](https://hub.docker.com/r/terjekv/github-authorized-keys/) that is built using upon tagging a release (via [releases.yml](.github/workflows/releases.yml)) or you can build your own from source.

 ```
 docker build -t terjekv/github-authorized-keys .